 Accompanying Assessments & Technical Supplements

-The following Assessments to the draft Plan Strategy will be available to view and download from Friday 8th November 2019 in line with the commencement of the formal 9 week public consultation period.
+The following Assessments to the draft Plan Strategy are available to view and download from Friday 8th November 2019 in line with the commencement of the formal 9 week public consultation period.

 - Sustainability Appraisal of the Draft Plan Strategy (incorporating Strategic Environmental Assessment) Sustainability Appraisal Report